 The back of the frame should contain backing layers of archival cardboard that are thick or dense enough to protect the object.
 Frames should be well sealed and hung securely.
-Avoid hanging items in damp areas such as on uninsulated outside walls, which can be problematic in winter or during periods of high humidity.
+Avoid hanging items in damp areas such as on uninsulated outside walls, which can collect moisture during winter or periods of high humidity.
 If it is necessary to exhibit on an outside wall, a moisture barrier of polyester film or Marvelseal can be inserted between the backing layers or over the back of the frame.
 The frame should be deep enough so that its back is recessed, allowing a space for air circulation between the frame and the wall.
 Frames can also be held away from the wall slightly by small rubber bumpers or by push pins attached to the reverse of the frame.

-It is important to establish well in advance that conditions at the borrowing institution are reasonably safe.
+It is important to establish in advance that conditions at the borrowing institution are reasonably safe.
 A visit to the site is recommended if possible.
 It is the responsibility of the borrower to submit a loan agreement and a facility report.
 The lender should review these and negotiate amendments as necessary.
 The Association of Museums (AAM) has developed a General Facility Report (an updated version of the 1988 Standard Facility Report[xiv]) that can be used to assess an institution’s ability to safely exhibit an item.[xv]This in-depth reporting form covers all aspects of an institution's operation that could affect exhibition safety: security (fire and theft), light levels, case materials, environmental controls in the building as a whole, shipping and receiving facilities, and personnel and insurance coverage.

-When shipping is necessary, it goes without saying that objects must be well packed and a reliable shipper must be used.
+When shipping is necessary, pack objects well[xvi] and use a reliable shipper.
 Framed materials should be glazed with acrylic rather than glass.
 If the framing can be done at your institution prior to the loan, an additional measure of control is gained.

 Do not ignore the risks of exhibiting paper and books.
 A conservator or other collections-care professional should be involved with the exhibit from the earliest stages of planning.
 Preservation concerns must not be overlooked in favor of other priorities such as exhibit design.

 Blaser, Linda.
 "Construction of Plexiglas Cradles."
 The Book and Paper Group Annual.
 Washington, DC: American Institute for Conservation of Historic and Artistic Works, 1996, pp. 3–23. https://cool.culturalheritage.org/coolaic/sg/bpg/annual/v15/bp15-02.html